Teaching reading is supposed to be fun. So iff you and your students aren’t having fun during reading class, then you’re doing it wrong. 😉

 Reading is meant to be fun, engaging, and exciting.
-But too often the pressures of state testing, the limitations of a scripted curriculum, and the lack of quality books and resources can take away some of the joys of reading.
+But too often the pressures of state testing, the limitations of a scripted curriculum, and the lack of quality books and resources can take away some of the joys out of our reading instruction.

-But the good news is that there are super easy and simple things you can do – no matter what challenges you face – that will make reading more fun and engaging for your students.
+But the good news is that there are super easy and simple things you can do – no matter what challenges you face – that will make teaching reading more fun and engaging for you and your students.

 Here is a list of 10 ways you can make your reading block more fun!